 Why did we think wages are rigid for all those years?

-with See Yu Chan and Stephan Hobler
+September 2025, with See-Yu Chan and Stephan Hobler

 Obesity Stigma: Causes, Consequences, and Potential Solutions

-February 2023, with Susannah Westbury, Oyinlola Oyebode, and Thomas M. Barber
+March 2023, with Susannah Westbury,

 Current Obesity Reports, 2023